k77torpedo/ActionLog/README.md

         ActionLogInt actionLog = new ActionLogInt(frameCapacity, actionCapacity, actionBufferCapacity);
 ```
 Explanation:
-* With a _frameCapacity_ of 10 we can keep track of up to 10 frames before the oldest one will be recycled.
+* With a _frameCapacity_ of 10 we can keep track of up to 10 frames before the oldest one will be overwritten.
 * With an _actionCapacity_ of 5 we can log 5 different actions or events for every frame.
-* With an _actionBufferCapacity_ of 10 we can make 10 entries for each(!!!) action before the oldest on will be recycled.
+* With an _actionBufferCapacity_ of 10 we can make 10 entries for each(!!!) action before the oldest on will be overwritten.

 Note: The _actionCapacity_ also dictates the _actionIds_ for the actions you want to add.
 An _actionCapacity_ of 7 will give you the _actionIds_ 0, 1, 2, 3, 4, 5 and 6.
 An _actionCapacity_ of 4 will give you the _actionIds_ 0, 1, 2 and 3.